 In the light gaps beneath the redwood trees are red alders, California big leaf maples, tanoaks, and Douglas fir.
 The forest floor is covered in redwood sorrel, ferns, fungi, duff, and debris.
 Several bridges cross Redwood Creek, which flows through the park year-round.
 Wildlife residents include the endangered coho salmon fingerlings, Pacific wren, woodpeckers, owls, deer, chipmunks, skunks, river otters, and squirrels to name a few.

-ADVISORY: With numerous road-safety and watershed improvement projects happening in and around Muir Woods, visitors are strongly encouraged to follow the tips under the “Plan Your Visit” section below.
+ADVISORY: With numerous road-safety and watershed improvement projects happening in and around Muir Woods, visitors are strongly encouraged to use the “Plan Your Visit” and "Tips and Highlights" sections below before heading out to the woods.

 Plan Your Visit